ElephantLikeCode/CISC3003-Final-Project/README.md

-# PLATFORM FOR HEALTH CLUBS

-### 1. Meal ordering system (fitness nutritional meals)
-- Menu Browsing: Users can browse the details of various fitness and nutritional meals, including ingredients, nutritional content and price.
-- Online ordering: Users can select meals, add them to the shopping cart and make online payment.
-- Order Management: Users can view and manage their order history, including order status and delivery tracking.

-### 2. Offline Fitness Facility Reservation Service
-- Facility display: Detailed display of various facilities in the health club, such as gyms, swimming pools, etc.
-- Reservation Function: Users can view the available time slots of the facilities and make reservations.
-- Reservation Management: Users can manage their reservation, including modifying or cancelling the reservation.

-### 3. Fitness Membership Management System
-- Member Registration and Login: Users can register as a member and manage their information through account login.
-- Membership Information Management: Members can update their personal information, including contact information, fitness goals, and so on.
-- Membership rights and benefits: Show the unique rights and benefits of the members, such as discounts, exclusive activities and so on.

-### 4. Online Fitness Tutorials
-- Classification of tutorials: Tutorials are categorised according to difficulty and type, making it easy for users to choose.
-- Video Playback: Provide high-quality video tutorials and support playback control functions, such as pause and replay.
-- Interaction: Users can comment or ask questions under the tutorials to interact with the trainer or other members.

-### 5. Responsive Web Design
-- Adaptive Layout: Ensure the webpage can automatically adjust the layout on various devices to provide a good browsing experience.
-- Fast loading: Optimise page elements to ensure fast loading and improve user satisfaction.
-- Ease of Use: Design a clean and intuitive user interface to make function operation simple and easy to understand.

-# 点单系统
-### 1. 点单系统 (健身营养餐单)
-- 菜单浏览:用户能够浏览各式各样健身及营养餐的详细资料，包括材料、营养资料及价格
-- 网上点单:用户能够把所要的餐点加入购物车并网上付款
-- 订单管理:用户能够查看并管理帐户中的订单记录，包括订单状态及追踪外送进度

-### 2. 线下健身设施预约服务
-- 设施展示：展示不同健身俱乐部的详细内容，例如健身房、游泳池等等
-- 预约功能：用户可以查看设施的可用时段并进行预订
-- 预约管理：用户可以管理自己的预约，包括修改及取消预约

-### 3. 健身会员管理系统
-- 会员注册及登入：透过登入帐户，用户可以注册成为会员及管理个人资讯
-- 会员资讯管理：会员可以更新个人资讯，包括联络方法、健身目标等等
-- 会员权益及优惠：展示独特的会员权益及优惠，例如折扣、独家活动等等

-### 4. 线上健身教程
-- 教程分类：教程依照难度和类型分类，以便使用者选择
-- 视频回放：提供高质量视频教程及支援控制回放功能，例如暂停及重播
-- 用户互动：可以在教程下评论或提问，与培训师或其他会员互动

-### 5. 响应式网页设计
-- 自适应布局：确保网页能够依照不同设备来自动调整布局来提供良好的浏览体验
-- 快速载入：最佳化页面元素以确保快速载入及提升用户满意度
-- 易用性：设计一个简洁且直觉的用户介面来使操作简单明了
+A Healthy Club Online Platform

+By

+ TEAM03

+ PAIR22

+DC226319 Ted, TAN HONGYE

+DC125931 David, LI WAIIAT

+PAIR07

+DC125222 Victor, LEE CHEOK HIN

+DC229567 Harry, SUN SHENGHE

+PAIR01

+DC229377,  CHEN JING

+DC228011, LIU YUCHEN

+2024

+CISC3003 Course Team Project Proposal

+Computer Science of FST

+University of Macau

+Project Background:

+As awareness of health and fitness grows, more people are paying attention to regular exercise and healthy eating.
+However, the fast pace of modern life makes it challenging for many to consistently visit the gym or prepare healthy meals due to time and location constraints.
+An online platform that integrates fitness tutorials, healthy meal planning, and community interaction is emerging as a solution to provide convenient and quick health management tools for users.

+Furthermore, with advancements in technology, people are increasingly accustomed to using digital solutions to manage their daily lives and health.
+Therefore, developing a fully functional website that operates well on any device will effectively meet market demands and help users better achieve their health goals.

+Project Objectives:

+Create a fully functional website: This site will offer online fitness tutorials, customized healthy meal planning services, and a community interaction platform, accessible on any device.

+Increase user engagement: Enhance user engagement and retention through interactive features such as comments, sharing, and personalized recommendations.

+Expand service range: Attract a broader user base, including not only active gym-goers but also those who prefer to exercise at home.

+Project Scope For Solutions of Objective:

+The platform will consist of the following key components:

+Meal Ordering System: A digital menu for fitness nutritional meals, including online ordering and order management capabilities.

+Offline Fitness Facility Reservation Service: An interface for users to view, book, and manage reservations for various club facilities.

+Fitness Membership Management System: A system for handling member registrations, logins, and personal information updates, along with displaying membership benefits.

+Online Fitness Tutorials: A repository of categorized fitness tutorials with video playback and interactive features.

+Responsive Web Design: An adaptive layout that ensures a seamless browsing experience across different devices.

+Features and Functionalities:

+Meal Ordering System
+Menu Browsing: Users can explore meals with details like ingredients, nutritional content, and pricing.
+Online Ordering: A shopping cart feature with secure online payment options.
+Order Management: An interface to view and manage order history, track order status, and delivery.

+Offline Fitness Facility Reservation Service
+Facility Display: Detailed visuals and descriptions of facilities such as gyms and pools.
+Reservation Function: Calendar-based booking system showing available time slots.
+Reservation Management: Options to modify or cancel bookings as needed.

+Fitness Membership Management System
+Member Registration and Login: Secure sign-up and login process.
+Membership Information Management: Tools for members to update their profiles and fitness goals.
+Membership Rights and Benefits: Display of exclusive member benefits like discounts and special activities.

+Online Fitness Tutorials
+Classification of Tutorials: Tutorials sorted by difficulty and type.
+Video Playback: High-quality streaming with user-friendly playback controls.
+Interaction: Features for users to comment and interact with trainers and other members.
+Responsive Web Design
+Adaptive Layout: Dynamic adjustment of the webpage layout to fit various devices.
+Fast Loading: Optimization of page elements for quick loading times.
+Ease of Use: Intuitive user interface design for straightforward navigation and operation.

+Conclusion:

+In summary, this project proposal aims to solve the time and location constraints people encounter in health and fitness in modern life by building a comprehensive online health management platform.
+By integrating online fitness tutorials, customized healthy meal planning services and a community interaction platform, we will not only be able to provide a convenient health management tool, but also be able to engage and serve a wider user base.
+The platform will utilize the latest technology to ensure a smooth user experience, whether accessed via computer or mobile device.
+We look forward to helping users achieve their health goals more effectively through this project, while increasing user engagement and loyalty, leading to long-term growth and success for the company.